elasticspoon/rock-paper-scissors/README.md

-Basic Rock, Paper, Scissors game played with the javascript console in a browser.
+More complex Rock, Paper, Scissors game.
+Includes a visual UI for user.